iramshah22/iramshah22/README.md

 # Hi there, I'm Syeda Iram 👋

-**Associate Data Analyst**
+**Junior BI Developer**

-I work professionally as a Data Analyst like building dashboards in Tableau, writing SQL queries, and automating workflows with Python.
-Outside of work, I'm deep into Machine Learning & Deep Learning, building projects and uploading them here on GitHub.
+I work professionally as a BI developer like building dashboards in Tableau, writing SQL queries, and automating workflows with Python.
+Outside of work, I'm into Machine Learning & Deep Learning, building projects and uploading them here on GitHub.

-Open to Data Analytics Roles — let's connect!
+Open to Data Analytics/BI Developer Roles — let's connect!

 ---